Dr. Amanda M. Seed

 During her PhD, Carolina studied behavioural control, i.e. attentional flexibility, working memory and impulse control, in humans of different age groups and chimpanzees.
 She continued an advanced training in cognitive behavioural therapy and client-centred therapy before opening her own psychological practice in Leipzig, Germany.

 In her practice, as well as online, she offers psychotherapy, psychological counselling and stress management (in German, English and Spanish).
 In addition, she holds regular workshops on stress management and presentations on the evolutionary origins of stress reactions and psychological disorders.

-As the youngest member of the Seed Lab, Dylan spends much of his time conducting in depth research into child development by experiencing it in real time.
-In his spare time, Dylan enjoys napping and participating in developmental studies.
+As the youngest members of the Seed Lab, Dylan and Owen spend their conducting in depth research into child development by experiencing it in real time.
+In their spare time, they enjoy participating in developmental studies.